ShijingLiang/2020MetClim/README.md

 2020MetClim
-Meterology Climatology is the undergratuade course in SUSTech and Prof. Tzung-May Fu is the lecturer.
-Many thanks.
+Meterology Climatology is the undergratuade course in SUSTech taught by Prof. Tzung-May Fu.
 Codes for homework are presented here and written in Python.
 Including basic knowledge of Atmospheric Science, proccessing and analyzing meteorological data.